Trilinear compensated compactness and Burnett's conjecture in general relativity: Main results

 \begin{thm} Given $\{(\psi_n,\om_n,g_n)\}_{n=1}^{+\infty}$ and $(\psi_0,\om_0,g_0)$ such that the conditions (1)--(5) above hold.
 Then there exists a non-negative Radon measure $\ud\nu$ on $S^*\mathcal M$ such that $(\mathcal M,\psi_0,\om_0,g_0,\ud\nu)$ is a radially-averaged measure solution to the restricted Einstein--massless Vlasov equations in $\mathbb U(1)$ symmetry in the sense of Definition~\ref{def:the.final.def}. \end{thm}

 \begin{rk} Even though it is most convenient for the proof to formulate Theorem~\ref{thm:main} so that the Einstein part of the system is satisfied in the weak sense (see \eqref{eq:U1vac.vlasov}), it follows a posteriori that the Einstein part of the system is also satisfied classically for an appropriately defined stress-energy-momentum tensor.
-(Indeed since we have assumed the limiting metric $g_0$ to be smooth, the limiting stress-energy-momentum tensor must agree with a smooth tensor almost everywhere.)

 This can be formulated as follows.
 Let ${\bf\pi}:S^*\mathcal M\to \mathcal M$ be the natural projection map.
 It follows from Theorem~\ref{thm:main} that after defining

 (where $B(p,r)$ is the coordinate ball), $T_{\alp\bt}$ is continuous and that the Einstein equation